Sheet Metal Fabrication

 - Age Hardening

-- Heating a metal to a uniform heat and then rapidly cooling it with air or oil to harden it.
+- Heating a metal to a uniform temperature and then cooling it under controlled conditions to increase hardness and strength.

 - Alloying Element

-- A metallic element that is added to another metal to produce an alloy in order to increase properties, such as hardness, strength and corrosion resistance.
+- A metallic element that is added to another metal to produce an alloy in order to improve properties such as hardness, strength, machinability, or corrosion resistance.

 - Bend Test